RetroDECK/ES-DE/THEMES-DEV.md

     - Default is the same value as iconColor.
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
-    - This property also implicitly sets the icon size and is therefore the means to change the overall size of the helpsystem element.
+    - This property implicitly sets the icon size and is therefore the means to change the overall size of the helpsystem element.
+This calculation is based on the font's bounding box, the actual glyphs (characters) don't normally fill this entire area.
+    - Minimum value is `0.001` and maximum value is `1.5`.
+Note that when running at a really low resolution, the minimum value can get clamped to a larger relative size.
     - Default is `0.035`
 * `entrySpacing` - type: FLOAT
     - Spacing between the help element pairs.